 The FC2MPPatcher cannot be installed while the game, the map editor or any dedicated servers are running, as it would prevent modifying game files.
-Be sure they are not open before clicking on the 'Install patch' button.
+Be sure that none of these are open before clicking on the 'Install patch' button.

 The patcher is only compatable with the latest version of the game, 1.03.
 If you have the Steam, GOG or Uplay version this won't be a problem, as they are just that.
 If you installed the game using a different source and you're unsure about its version number, you can find it in the upper left corner in the main menu.
 If yours is an older one, install patch 1.03 first.
 (Click here if you need the patch.)

-It is possible that your antivirus will identify the patcher as a potentially harmful software, as it was created to modify (game) files.
+It is possible that your antivirus will identify the patcher as a potentially harmful software, because it was created to modify (game) files.
 It is generally called a "false alarm" and it is normal with such applications.
-If this happens, turn off your antivirus for the time you install it.
-If needed, download the patcher again.
+If this happens, turn off your antivirus for the time you use it.

 Download the zip archive above, extract it's whole content anywhere and run fc2mppatcher.exe.
 (Allow the administrator privilages.)

 The path to the game's folder should be detected automatically.
 If it's incorrect, or missing, set it manually using the button next to it on the right.

 The network interface drop-down menu is for selecting the network interface you want to use for lan matches.
 After the patching, the game will be bind to this interface in lan mode.
 For the online mode to work the choice here is irrelevant, as any item can be selected, just make sure it has an IP address next to it on the right in brackets, otherwise the game will fail to start.
 If you do want to play in lan mode as well (for example via a VPN, like Radmin VPN) select the relevant network interface here, otherwise you can ignore this part.